 2. Green and smart homes will be in demand

-Green homes are energy efficient, good for the environment, and save money for the homeowner.
-Smart homes use technology in ways that allows the home's electronics to communicate and run almost all of your house's systems via computer or mobile app.
-It's no surprise that a combination of green, smart homes is gaining in popularity.
-Smart lights and thermostats that can be controlled by your phone is just one example of things homebuyers will be seeing more of.
-A healthy environment indoors will also be a priority with future homebuyers.
-Whether it's a chic loft in a downtown area or a rambling ranch in wide-open spaces, buyers will increasingly search for a place that is green and energy efficient.
+Green homes are energy efficient, good for the environment and save money for the homeowner.
+Green trends include efficient insulation, low-flow appliances and fixtures, and watering systems that conserve water during droughts.
+Smart homes use technology in ways that allow a home’s electronics to communicate and run almost all of a house’s systems via computer or mobile app.
+Each year, more smart home devices have been delivered to homes, such as smart thermostats, smoke detectors, smart locks, video doorbells and home security cameras.
+Whether it’s a chic loft in a downtown area or a rambling ranch in a wide-open space, buyers will increasingly search for a place that is green and energy efficient.

-4. More people will move to second- and third-tier cities
+4. More people will opt for second- and third-tier cities

-While cities like New York, San Francisco, Chicago, and Miami offer incredible housing options, many are simply out of reach for the average homebuyer or renter.
-The cost of living has grown faster than the average salary causing cities like Nashville, Austin, and Portland to quickly gain in popularity.
-These areas provide the benefits of urban life, considerable employment opportunities, and a lower cost of living than their counterparts, such as Atlanta, Dallas and Seattle.
-Living in the suburbs in these areas will likely offer shorter commute times for those who work in the top-tier major cities.
+While cities like New York, San Francisco, Chicago and Miami offer incredible housing options, many are simply out of reach for the average homebuyer or renter.
+The cost of living has grown faster than the average salary, causing less-expensive cities with the right mix of amenities to grow fast.
+The top five fastest-growing cities for 2018 are Boise City, Idaho; Seattle, Washington; Dallas, Texas; Orlando, Florida and Fort Worth, Texas.
+These areas have growth in employment and wages, some benefits of urban life and a lower cost of living than their big city counterparts.

 5. A rise in micro-housing

-Whether it's the tiny house craze or other types of downsizing, going smaller is a trend that people of all ages seem to be embracing.
+Whether it’s the tiny house craze or other types of downsizing, going smaller is a trend that people of all ages seem to be embracing.
 The concept of living in a home as small as 150 to 300 square feet continues to be a buzzed-about trend.
-One advantage of buying or renovating your own small space is that you could potentially finance your home with a personal loan.
+This trend is still so new, however, that it’s difficult to predict how long it will last.
+If you do decide to invest in a tiny home, one advantage is that you could potentially finance your home with a personal loan.

-Creative concepts in housing will continue to evolve so there is something for everyone and buyers should feel free to explore what is best for how they truly want to live and not just what’s expected or traditional.
+Creative concepts in housing will continue to evolve so there is something for everyone.
+Buyers should feel free to explore what is best for how they truly want to live and not just what’s expected or traditional.